-Our commitment to Idaho is founded upon the respect, patience, and curiosity necessary to sustain a balance of economic development and natural resources stewardship.
+Our commitment to Idaho is founded upon the respect, patience, and curiosity necessary to sustain a balance of economic development and natural resource stewardship.

-Excellon Idaho Gold is pleased to announce the beginning of its field exploration for potential additional mineralized zones at the historic Kilgore gold deposit in Clark County, Idaho.
+Excellon Idaho Gold has completed the first of several seasons of its field exploration for potential additional mineralized zones at the historic Kilgore gold deposit in Clark County, Idaho.
 Excellon is exploring high-priority targets, including Mine Ridge and Prospect Ridge, for possible gold mineralization beyond the currently defined mineral resource estimate.

 The Kilgore Project is located 20 miles northeast of Dubois and totals about 16,774 acres.
 The property includes historical mine workings dating back to the early 1900s.
 The Kilgore Project is a caldera-related epithermal gold deposit.

-Currently, our efforts at Kilgore are limited to exploration activities.
-Should our exploration program identify sufficient mineralization to justify further work, we will work with the U.S. Forest Service, State of Idaho, Clark County, and other decision makers to advance the Project.
+Currently, our efforts at Kilgore are limited to exploration activities, including data collection and analysis.
+Should our exploration program identify sufficient mineralization to justify further work, we will work with the U.S. Forest Service, State of Idaho, Clark County, and other decision makers to advance the Kilgore Gold Exploration Project.

 Responsibility: We own our actions as a member of the community focused on the long term.